communitiesuk/prototype-funding-application-system/README.md

 Thus in this first iteration we have simply marked the actions of 3 roles of user.
 No attempt is made to represent the real world in any truly authentic fashion.

-The next iteration might be to include some steps for Assistance and Approval, but again at a similarly "dumb" level.
+The next iteration might be to include some steps for Assistance, Approval, and Programme Management but again at a similarly "dumb" level.

 Only when the whole ground is mapped in this thin veneer should we consider enriching any part of it.